p@rsons_world of Richard Watson Frow

 Died Nov.
 29th 1973

-An original essay [March 2000] by Alan Campion - reproduced here with his permission.
+An original essay [March 2000] by the late Alan Campion - reproduced here with his permission.

 As a beekeeper who was taught the craft in Lincolnshire in the seventies, I was quickly made aware of the name of one particular Lincolnshire Beekeeper who had been well known throughout the beekeeping world for over three decades.
 I refer to Mr Richard Watson Frow, ( I was told the family pronounced Frow to rhyme with throw, not cow).

 Mr Frow, who invariably signed all his articles R W Frow, was credited with making available the results of his experiments into a treatment for Acarine, a disease in bees caused by a tiny mite which invades the breathing tubes of young bees and causes their death.